MicrosoftDocs/memdocs/memdocs/intune/protect/blackberry-mtd-connector-integration.md

 # Integrate BlackBerry UES with Microsoft Intune

-Integrate the BlackBerry Unified Endpoint Security (UES) with your Microsoft Intune tenant to connect the BlackBerry Protect Mobile MTD connector.
-When connected, BlackBerry Protect Mobile reports the device risk level to Intune, and Intune enforces the app configuration and risk assessment policies configured for that risk level.
+Integrate BlackBerry Unified Endpoint Security (UES) with your Microsoft Intune tenant to connect the BlackBerry Protect Mobile MTD connector and mitigate device risk levels.
+When connected, BlackBerry Protect Mobile (powered by Cylance AI) reports device risk levels to Intune, and Intune uses that information to enforce app configuration and risk assessment policies configured for each risk level.
+This article describes the requirements and steps to connect the MTD connector in your tenant.

 For more information about BlackBerry Protect Mobile, the MTD connector supported by Microsoft Intune, see [Key features of BlackBerry Protect Mobile](https://docs.blackberry.com/unified-endpoint-security/blackberry-ues/overview/What-is-BlackBerry-Protect-Mobile/Key-features-of-BlackBerry-Protect-Mobile)(opens BlackBerry UES docs).

 ## Before you begin